Brian Sipe: 1980 Most Valuable Player award season

 In 1980, Sipe passed for 4,132 yards and 30 touchdowns, helping to lead the Browns to their first postseason berth since 1972.
 Individually, his efforts earned him the NFL Most Valuable Player award and a selection to the 1981 Pro Bowl.
+To this day, it is still the Browns single season passing yards record, as well as the only time a Browns quarterback threw for 4,000 yards in a season.

 At the end of the divisional playoff game the Browns played against the Raiders, the Browns trailed by a score of 14–12.
 After the Browns forced the Raiders to turn the ball over on downs on the Browns' 15-yard line, Sipe led the Browns back down the field, reaching the Raiders 13-yard line in 9 plays.
-With just 49 seconds remaining, the Browns could have settled for a game-winning field goal, but due to the brutally cold and windy weather in Cleveland that day, which made a field goal attempt significantly more risky than usual, Browns' head coach Sam Rutigliano instead opted to pass the ball.
+With just 49 seconds remaining, the Browns could have kicked a game-winning field goal, but due to the brutally cold and windy weather in Cleveland that day, which made a field goal attempt significantly more risky than usual, Browns' head coach Sam Rutigliano instead opted to pass the ball.
 Sipe attempted a pass to tight end Ozzie Newsome, but it was intercepted in the end zone by Raiders safety Mike Davis.
 That play brought the Browns' season to a heartbreaking close, while the Raiders went on to win Super Bowl XV over the Philadelphia Eagles.
 The play call - "Red Right 88" – was immortalized in Cleveland sports infamy.